Template syntax

 />

-or you can use :bind attribute to pass all the data at once:
+Alternatively, you can use the :bind attribute to pass all the data at once:

 <my-component :for="item in items" :bind="item"/>